Grounds and Facilities poster

 When you submit your application, on your personal statement tell us mostly about your literary, academic and other cultural interests, so that we can discuss them with you at the interview.
 These interests are of most concern to us in judging your preparedness for the course.

-Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+If we select you for interviews, these usually take place online in early December.
+You can have your interviews either at home (most applicants do this) or at school (if easier).
+The interviews last 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in English.
 In your interviews we might well discuss your essays, as we would in a 'supervision'.
 We may also offer you a short passage or poem to read and discuss on the spot ('unseen' or 'practical criticism').
 We will certainly ask you about your interests in literature in general beyond your set schoolwork.

 Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section, and it's worth also having a look at supervisions (short film here), as interviews are similar to what you do every week as a Cambridge student.